fomightez/mini-pipelines/README.md

  * see [here](http://blog.booleanbiotech.com/nextflow-snakemake-reflow.html) for some comparison in 2019 of several of the above items.

- * [Ploomber](https://github.com/ploomber/ploomber) - pointed out [here](https://discourse.jupyter.org/t/tool-for-notebook-workflows/3764/10) as an option for Notebook-based Workfows.
+ * [Ploomber](https://github.com/ploomber/ploomber) - pointed out [here](https://discourse.jupyter.org/t/tool-for-notebook-workflows/3764/10) as an option for Notebook-based Workflows.
 "Ploomber allows you to modularize your analysis [pipelines], making your project more maintainable and easier to test.
 Since it integrates with Jupyter, you don't have to compromise interactivity, you can still use notebooks and build a production-ready pipeline.
 Tasks are not limited to notebooks, they can also be scripts or even Python functions."

  * Carpentries page on [Automation and Make](https://swcarpentry.github.io/make-novice/)
  >"Make is used to compile source code into executable programs or libraries, but Make can also be used to: